 While mold plays a key role in the environment outdoors, it can create serious adverse health effects if mold spores begin reproducing indoors.
-An air purifier for mold will capture airborne mold spores in the home.
+It’s important to know how to get rid of mold so you can stop it from becoming an even larger problem or you begin to experience mold allergy symptoms.
+An air purifier for mold will help capture airborne mold spores in the home.
 There are several factors to consider before purchasing a mold air purifier, including technology, square footage, and warranty.
 Read how these factors matter by reading our mold air purifier buying advice.

 Three Things to Consider

-There are several technologies that complement one another in an air purifier for mold .
+There are several technologies that complement one another in an air purifier for mold.
 High Efficiency Particle Arresting (HEPA) filtration, silver ion technology, and UV light.
-HEPA filtration is the primary technology, removing up to 99.97% of airborne particles at 0.3 microns or greater.
-An air purifier for mold should also feature silver ion technology, for its antimicrobial properties, and/or UV light to inhibit the growth of any mold spores on the HEPA filter.
+HEPA filtration is key to how air purifiers work, removing up to 99.97% of airborne particles at 0.3 microns or greater.
+An air purifier for mold should also feature silver ion technology, for its antibacterial properties, and/or UV light to inhibit the growth of any mold spores on the HEPA filter.

 2) Square Footage

 Every mold air purifier is designed to optimally filter the indoor air of a specific coverage area.
 Therefore, it is critical to place your air purifier for mold in only the specified square footage it is capable of covering.
 For example, a mold air purifier that can cover 500 sq. ft. should only ever be placed in a room that is 500 sq. ft. or less.
 Performance will suffer if the square footage of your space exceeds the capacity of your mold air purifier.